 Ask Patricia Ryder’s family and friends about her disposition, and they’ll tell you she’s awesome and fun to be around, except when she’s hungry.
 Her husband makes sure that she carries protein bars in her purse.
 Her friends do, too.

-“She gets mean and irritable when her blood sugar drops,” said her husband, Sam.
+“She gets mean and irritable when her blood sugar drops,” her husband, Sam, said about her low blood sugar symptoms.
 “It’s easily offset when she eats a small piece of candy, an energy bar, or has a few sips of orange juice.”

 Ryder agreed, “I tend to snap at people when I’m hungry.
 I don’t mean to, but I do.”

 Low blood sugar symptoms

 For Ryder and many others with low blood sugar, when blood sugar levels drop, crankiness sets in.
 That’s just one symptom.
 A person with hypoglycemia can experience shakiness, anxiety, sweating, confusion, a rapid heartbeat, dizziness, hunger, nausea, feeling tired, blurred vision, headaches, sadness, anger — and in extreme cases — can even pass out.

 We get our blood glucose (also called blood sugar) from many of the foods we eat.
 Our liver and kidneys also make glucose, and our brains and other tissues in our bodies turn that glucose into fuel.

 Hypoglycemia, or low blood sugar, happens when our blood glucose levels drop below 70 mg/dl (milligrams per deciliter).
 To know what your blood sugar levels are, you’ll need a blood test.
 Your doctor will take a drop of blood from your finger for an accurate reading.
 The test takes a few seconds, and you’ll get the results immediately.

 What causes low blood sugar symptoms?